 Frequently Asked Questions

-What is the NYSEG/RG&E Small Business Energy Efficiency Program?
+What is the NYSEG/RG&E Small Business Direct Install Program?

 Qualifying NYSEG and RG&E small business customers are eligible to receive a free energy assessment of their business that will identify the greatest opportunities for energy savings.
 Upon completion of the energy assessment, customers will receive a report detailing opportunities for energy efficiency improvements.
 The energy assessment will focus primarily on lighting improvements, specifically energy conservation measures with the greatest savings opportunities at the lowest cost.
 Refrigeration measures have been added for customers with walk-in coolers in their businesses.